 Vaccinating is the single most important preventative care you can provide for your pet.
 A newborn pup or kitten only has immunity passed from mom through the colostrum.
 Within weeks, this protective immunity subsides and your pet is completely at risk.
 Vaccinations stmulate your pet’s own immune system to become self sufficient and provide protection against disease.

-For puppies, we recommend vaccinating at 8, 12, and 16 weeks of age.
+For puppies and kittens, we recommend vaccinating at 8, 12, and 16 weeks of age.

 We recommend multiple deworming treatments up to 6 months of age and at least 1 fecal analyses within the first year of life as recommended by the “Canadian Guidelines for the Prevention of Parasites in Dogs and Cats“.

 We recommend feeding a premium quility puppy or kitten food.
 Large breed puppies have unique requirements and should be fed “large breed” puppy food.

 House training can begin when your pup first gets home.

 Good manners and obedience training are very important for any new pup.
 Proper socialization to different animals, people and situations is critical to healthy behavioral development.
 Effective house training and obedience training allow you and your dog to communicate more effectively.
 As a general rule, well trained dogs are less likely to have behavioral problems as an adult.
 Some of the most common problems include lack of housetraining, destructive behavior, excessive energy and aggression.
 Preventing problems before they happen is always easier than treating problems.

 For pet behavior articles, please refer to the “American Veterinary Society of Animal Behavior” website.